Feeling overwhelmed by a constant urge to check the news? Below are five tips for breaking the cycle and opting out of the overconsumption of media.

 If you have a family member or friend texting articles or video, ask them to limit shares.

-Give yourself permission to “Facebook pause” or unfollow people and pages on social media that aren’t providing helpful or uplifting information.
+Give yourself permission to “Facebook pause” or unfollow people and pages on social media that aren’t providing helpful information.

 4. Have a ‘news briefing’ each day with someone you trust.

 Make a habit of discussing the news of the day with someone you trust, AKA an informal ‘news briefing.’
 This will help you feel connected and also allows you to continue to evaluate information and news sources.